bizflycloud/terraform-provider-bizflycloud/website/docs/r/loadblanacer.html.markdown

 * `id` - The ID of the Load Balancer
 * `name`- The name of the Load Balancer
+* `description` - The description of load balancer
 * `network_type` - The type of network
 * `type` - The type of Load Balancer
 * `vip_address` - The VIP of Load Balancer